SEAN: Third week of the month is pretty hefty this month thanks to Yen Press’s pile o’ stuff, plus a few titles from everyone else.

-MELINDA: Ash’s endorsement here makes me feel like I should check it out!
+MJ: Ash’s endorsement here makes me feel like I should check it out!

 SEAN: Seven Seas debuts a new series whose anime is already famous – or, indeed, infamous.
 Strike Witches: Maidens in the Sky is known to me primarily as “that anime with the girls who are WWII fighter pilot archetypes and wear no pants.”
 Let’s see how the manga entertains.